osisoft/PI-Adapter/V1/introduction-to-pi-adapters.md

 ### Inbound data

 PI Adapters provide connections to a variety of inbound data sources from common industrial protocols.
-Currently available protocols include OPC UA, Modbus TCP, DNP3, and BACnet.
-Protocols in progress include MQTT, Azure Event Hubs, RDBMS, and Structured Data Files.

 The optional stream metadata capability provides the option to set the amount of metadata to provide meaningful metadata that differs for every adapter type.